scrambledeggs/booky-go-common/idempotency/README.md

 ## How It Works

-1. When a request is received, the middleware generates an idempotency key from the request body.
+1. When a request is received, the middleware generates an idempotency key from the request body and optionally specified headers.
 2. It checks if a record with this key already exists in DynamoDB.
 3. If a record exists and is still valid (not expired):
    - If the status is "completed", it returns the cached response.